jdidion/autoclick/README.md

 ## Todo

-* Add ability to have documentation for positional arguments (see https://github.com/pallets/click/issues/587)
+* Documentation for positional arguments (see https://github.com/pallets/click/issues/587)
+* Handle return values (e.g. if a int, treat as a return code; if a dict, convert to JSON and write to stdout, etc)
 * Look at incorporating features from contributed packages: https://github.com/click-contrib